Jacquiiii/TJT-Midterm/README.md

 - Users can add tasks, delete tasks and change the category of a task
 - Tasks are auto categorized
+- Partial login functionality (only email is validated)

 ## Final Product